rssed

 Debounce loaders and actions in React Router at the route level—cleaner code, better control, no extra wrappers needed. [...]

-Use client_id and client_secret in OAuth2 🔗
+Authenticate OAuth2 Clients with client_id and client_secret 🔗

 Use client_id and client_secret to authenticate your app with the Authorization Server in OAuth2 flows. [...]